FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 “Plotting the blood glucose numbers on a chart allows visualization of when the level is too high, too low or just right,” says Dr. Richards.
 “The pattern of rises and falls in blood glucose allow the veterinarian or the client to see if the problem is an overdose of insulin, an underdose of insulin or resistance to the effects of insulin.”
 This chart will be a valuable tool for both you and your veterinarian as you work on creating the best treatment plan for your dog.

-Although diabetes cannot be cured, and your dog will continue to need insulin injections for the rest of his life, there are additional things you can do to ease his diabetes.
+Although diabetes cannot be cured.
+Your dog will continue to need insulin injections for the rest of his life.
+These are additional things you can do to ease his diabetes.

 “Diet, herbal remedies and supplements, along with a change in lifestyle, are all keys,” writes Jackson.